pritchardtw/ReactPersonalSite/README.md

 # React Personal Website

-This is my personal website, in react!
+This is my personal website, in React!
-``